orangeshushu/TCM-Ladder/README.md

-# TTCM-Ladder: A Benchmark for Multimodal Question Answering on Traditional Chinese Medicine
+# TCM-Ladder: A Benchmark for Multimodal Question Answering on Traditional Chinese Medicine

 ## 📌 Abstract